-Figure 11 indicates Lancaster County attracts a higher number of commuters to our workforce than resident's who work outside of our county.
-Lancaster County is home and the place of work to 67.8% (145,877) of those in the labor force, while 33.7% (74,266) of residents live here, but work outside the WDA.
-The mean commute time is 23.6 minutes with 1.1% of workers commuting via public transportation.
+Figure 10 demonstrates Lancaster County attracts a higher number of commuters to our workforce than those working outside of our county.
+Lancaster County is home and the place of work to 68% (146,062) of those in the labor force, while 33.7% (74,161) of residents live here, but work outside the WDA.
+The mean commute time is 23.1 minutes with 1.2% of workers commuting via public transportation.
 Due to the size of the county and lack of public transportation that reaches the outer areas, transportation continues to be a barrier for workers in Lancaster.